-The Airport Manager is responsible to designate aircraft lead-in lines, apron passenger walkways, vehicle corridors, equipment staging areas, and operational stands.
+The Airport Manager is responsible to designate aircraft lead-in lines, apron passenger walkways, vehicle corridors, equipment staging areas, and operational stands as may be required from time to time.

 Passenger carrying air carriers must ensure passengers are not exposed to jet blast, prop wash, noise, power cords on aprons, or vehicles driving through lines of passengers moving between aircraft and the ATB.